mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 Some OAuth providers let you define multiple webapp hostnames and callback URLs per app, but some important ones such as GitHub, only allow one hostname and one callback URL per app.
-For such providers, you need to “create” a separate “app” with the provider for each deployment environment, e. g. local development, staging and production.
+For such providers, you need to “create” a separate “app” with the provider for each deployment environment, e.g., local development, staging and production.
 You will end up with three or more sets of app ids and secret tokens.